rackerlabs/technical-blog/_posts/2013-06-27-php-opencloud-1-5-8.markdown

 $monitoringService = new Service($connection);
 ```

-Please be aware that Alarms are sub-resources of Entities, so you will need to associate an Alarm to its parent Entity before exploiting its functionality.
+Be aware that alarms are sub-resources of entities, so you need to associate an
+alarm to its parent entity before exploiting its functionality.

 ```php
 $entity = $monitoringService-resource('entity');